 14. Don't Shy Away from the Hard Close

 Gene Caballero (Co-Founder) Green Pal

 Salespeople tend to shy away from the hard close.
-Instead of asking for the sale, assume the sale.
-Ask where your client would you like the product shipped or what type of card he will be using.
-The hard closing tactic takes nerve, but it can bring out the closer in anyone.
+Instead of asking for the sale, assume it.
+Ask where your client would like the product shipped or what card he will be using.
+The hard close takes nerve, but it can bring out the closer in anyone.←Tweet This

 15. Use the Assumptive Close